 You can also access the CSC’s helpline (with services in English and Spanish) by phone at 1-888-793-9355 or live chat.
 The helpline is staffed by counselors and resource specialists Monday through Friday, 9:00 a.m. – 9:00 p.m.
 ET.
 The helpline is now featuring extended hours Saturday-Sunday from 9:00 a.m.-5:00 p.m.
 ET to support additional requests as a result of COVID-19 concerns.

-Then catch a special episode this week of Frankly Speaking About Cancer, which will address questions from cancer patients and caregivers about COVID-19.
+Then catch a special episode of Frankly Speaking About Cancer addressing questions from cancer patients and caregivers about COVID-19.

 What are the symptoms?

 The following symptoms may appear 2-14 days after exposure and can mimic flu-like symptoms.
 They include:

 In most cases, people recover with rest and at-home treatment.
 In some cases, patients will need to be hospitalized, and infection can lead to serious, and sometimes fatal, illness.

 How can I protect myself?